About Blue Square

 That’s why I started Blue Square Writers Studio.
 I wanted to create a place where intermediate writers could find others like themselves, find others who were equally passionate and facing the same issues.
 I wanted to document my learning as I discovered more about writing.
 I wanted to teach others what we really mean when we talk about Voice or Character or Point of View.
 What does Voice in writing really mean?
 How do I deliberately create a Voice in my writing?
 What does it mean to shift Point of View?
 How do POV and Voice work together to make Character?
 I wanted to concretize these abstract ideas.

 To accomplish this, Blue Square works directly with writers to help them improve their craft.
 We're not a publisher, so we're not here to make money.
 And we're not copy editors here to fix your commas.
-Blue Square Editing genuinely helps you become a better writer.
-Next, my blog, The Blue Square Writer, details my some of my experiences as I learned to answer those nuanced questions, along with some random musings on how I ventured from green circles, through blue squares, and how I ended up on the black diamonds.
+Blue Square genuinely helps you become a better writer.
+Next, my blog, The Blue Square Writer, details some of my experiences as I learned to answer those nuanced questions, along with some random musings on how I ventured from green circles, through blue squares, and how I ended up on the black diamonds.
 I'll discuss all the aspects of writing I've experienced - from my first creative writing class in college, through community workshops, to my first publications and earning my MFA.

 Blue Square Executive Editor